What this is based on

 In our view, philosophy is a good subject to study at the undergraduate level because it teaches you to write clearly, makes you practice thinking logically and abstractly, and encourages you to consider certain issues in ethics that seem to us to be crucial in determining how to live your life.

-However, we are more excited about people studying philosophy when it is combined with a major in a more quantitative subject, such as maths, computer science, or economics.
-For most people, the quantitative subject will provide them with valuable career options they wouldn’t otherwise have.
+However, for most people we are more excited about them studying philosophy when it is combined with a major in a more quantitative subject, such as maths, computer science, or economics.
+Of course not everyone who would excel in philosophy will do well in more quantitative classes, and — especially if you plan to go to law school or another graduate programme — grades can be important.
+But if you think you might enjoy a more quantitative subject, we encourage you to explore it: it will provide you with valuable career options you likely won’t otherwise have.
 Moreover, the tools that philosophy provides you with can often help you think more clearly and deeply about issues that arise in other disciplines.

-If a joint option isn’t available, then lean toward doing something more quantitative.
+If a joint option isn’t available, then lean toward doing something more quantitative all else equal.
 It’s usually easier to enter philosophy after your undergraduate degree than it is to do philosophy and then transition to a more quantitative subject later.

 Enjoy this career review?